GhalaAlfawzan/GhalaAlfawzan/README.md

-- 👋 Hi, I’m @GhalaAlfawzan
+Hello, I’m Ghala Alfawzan.

-- 👀 I'm interested in Programming, AI, Cybersecurity.
-Advancements in these areas like software automation, intelligent systems, and digital security are fascinating.
+I have a strong interest in Programming, Artificial Intelligence (AI), and Cybersecurity.
+I’m particularly fascinated by innovations in software automation, intelligent systems, and digital security.

-- 🌱 I’m currently studying general Computer Science.
+I am currently pursuing a degree in Computer Science, where I continuously seek to expand my knowledge and skill set.

-- 💞️ I’m looking to collaborate on developing intelligent software applications that can enhance productivity and security.
-Like programming new AI-powered tools or features to streamline workflows Exploring applications of machine learning and natural language processing.
-Designing robust cybersecurity solutions to protect digital systems and data
+I am open to collaborating on projects focused on developing intelligent software applications aimed at enhancing productivity and ensuring digital security.
+My interests include building AI-powered tools, exploring the use of machine learning and natural language processing, and designing resilient cybersecurity solutions.

+Let’s connect:
-- 📫 How to reach me Email: Ghala.alfawzan1@gmail.com LinkedIn:https://www.linkedin.com/in/ghala-alfawzan-319758277?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app
+	•	Email: Ghala.alfawzan1@gmail.com
+	•	LinkedIn: LinkedIn.com/in/Ghala-Alfawzan

 <!---